-The Autism Alliance of MetroWest, in partnership with the Department of Developmental Services (DDS), is happy to announce social and respite programming for Fall 2017.
+The Autism Alliance of MetroWest, in partnership with the Department of Developmental Services (DDS), is happy to announce social and respite programming for 2022.
 In order to participate in these free programs, you must meet this criteria:

 1. Geography: Live in the MetroWest region of Massachusetts, as defined by DDS.

 2. Eligibility: Be deemed eligible for DDS services under the Division of Autism.
 This is an application process that once completed, can take many months to process.
-Please contact one of our Autism Specialists if you have any questions about filling out this DDS application or require assistance.
-If you are unsure about your child's eligibility status, please contact Denise at 508-861-2420.
+Please contact one of our Autism Specialists if you have any questions about filling out this DDS application or require assistance, or if you are unsure about your child's eligibility status.

 "Free to Be Me" Group Respite: ages 5-11

-This program runs from September 2017 through June 2018, with monthly sessions for children ages 5-11 with autism.
-The program is in Natick on Saturday evenings.
+This program runs September 2022 through May 2023, with monthly sessions for children ages 5-11 with autism.
+The program is held on Saturday evenings at a community location in Middlesex West.
 The respite is provided in small groups or with one-to-one support by special education teachers and specialists, with support from Autism Alliance staff.
-Sessions are limited to 15 children.
+Sessions are limited to 10 children.

-The goal of the program is to provide families with the opportunity to enjoy their respite time, while the children are in a safe, customized, community respite program with a full sensory gym area, crafts, special guests, dinner and a movie.
-Please click the following link for an application.
+The goal of the program is to provide families with the opportunity to enjoy their respite time, while the children are in a safe, customized, community respite program with fun activities and a chance to make friends.
 You will be notified if your son/daughter has received a slot for the group.
 We will have a waiting list.